raiguard/MouseOverConstruction/README.md

 ## Features

-When mouse-over is enabled via the shortcut button or hotkey (default `Shift + Y`), the following features are available for entities within your reach range:
+When mouse-over construction is enabled via the shortcut button or hotkey (default `Shift + Y`), the following features are available for entities within your reach range:

 ### Construction